machinekoder/Machinekit-FDM-Standard/GCode.md

 Example: `M106 I1 S127`

-Turn on the cooling fan at half speed immediately.
-The value of the I parameter is indifferent.
+Turn on the cooling fan at half speed immediately. `I0` equals to not immediate, all other values evaluate to immediate if I is specified.

 ### [M109](./subroutines/m109.ngc): Set Extruder Temperature and Wait
 Example: `M109 S185`